PlutoLang/plutolang.github.io/docs/New Features/Object-Oriented Programming.md

 print(human.name) -- "John"
 ```

-Note that if you have a local variable (or function argument) called "parent", the `parent` expression will defer to it.
+Note that if you have a local variable (or function parameter) called "parent", the `parent` expression will defer to it.

 ## Constructor Promotion